Areco892/cse134B-hw4-part5/src/pages/posts/fable-3.md

 Of course she married the prince, and she, her husband and the good little dwarfs lived happily ever after, but the cruel step-mother came to a bad end, and no one was even sorry for her.

+**Moral of the Story**: "Kindness and purity of heart are stronger than jealousy and evil.
+True love can overcome even the darkest of curses."